22 Fun Things to Do in Edinburgh on a Rainy Day

 2. Museum of Edinburgh

-If museums are your thing, a little further down the Old Town, you’ll find the Museum of Edinburgh, and it’s easy to find on a rainy day as it is bright yellow!
+If museums are your thing, a little further down the Old Town, you’ll find the Museum of Edinburgh.

 It has permanent collections as well as frequently changing exhibits that bring something new and fresh to each visit making it a great thing rainy day activity in Edinburgh.